MicrosoftDocs/dataexplorer-docs/data-explorer/set-timeout-limits.md

 ## SDK

-This section will describe how to configure a custom server timeout when using an SDK.
+This section describes how to configure a custom server timeout when using an SDK.

 ### Prerequisites